ymath-io/ymath.io/content/courses/trigonometry/identities/law-of-cosines-practice/index.md

 title: Practice

 ---
-Here are some problems to practice what you have learned!
+Here are some questions to practice what you have learned!
 If you need a hint on any of them, there's a few for each problem.

 @1